vaishnavnegi/made-Vaishnav-Negi-23114574/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-Who are statistically the best batsman and bowler in the 20-20 format of the game?
+What methods of dismissal have what share in the International format of the game and the league format of the game?

 ## Description